 As countries, cities and companies set their decarbonisation strategies, it is no longer enough to look at financial costs when planning projects and programmes.
 Carbon cost must be taken into consideration too.
-Whereas operational carbon emissions from the built environment have been falling, embodied carbon emissions have not – which means they are rightly coming under the spotlight.
+Progress has been made around operational carbon emissions.
+Now embodied carbon is coming under the spotlight.

 Carbon reduction goals are already being written into contracts in some countries.
 The next step will be for tenders to be assessed on their carbon costs as well as their capital costs.
 Governments, businesses and investors are introducing carbon pricing, whether government taxes, offsetting or internal carbon pricing mechanisms.

 With some carbon-saving technologies or products coming at a significant premium to standard ones, investing in more carbon savings becomes unviable at some point, depending on the cost of carbon.
 It is important to have robust carbon data, in order to know where that point is and take well-informed decisions.

 From concept to construction, we integrate industry-leading carbon management principles within design and procurement processes to go beyond carbon accounting and provide practical carbon/cost consultancy.

 The granular detail in our BQ provide the most accurate information in the marketplace to enable our carbon assessment teams to deliver base line embodied carbon calculation to submit with your tender.

 Cost and client budgets are key to project success, as is the measurement and cost of embodied carbon through the Value Engineering programme (VE).
 Armed with this information, the client can make the correct budget and sustainability decisions.